-If a biopsy was taken, a pathologist will examine it.
+If a biopsy is taken, a pathologist will examine it.
 A pathologist is a doctor who specializes in tissue analysis.
 A detailed report of the results will be sent to your doctor.

-The normal results of laparoscopy indicate the absence of abdominal hemorrhage, hernias and intestinal obstructions.
+The expected results of laparoscopy indicate the absence of abdominal bleeding, hernias, and intestinal obstructions.
 It also means that all your organs are healthy.

 Abnormal results from laparoscopy indicate certain conditions, which include:

 - Adhesions or surgical scars.

 - Appendicitis is an inflammation of the intestines.

 - Fibroids or abnormal growths in the uterus.

 - Cholecystitis is an inflammation of the gallbladder.

 - Endometriosis is a disorder in which the tissue that forms the uterus lining grows outside the uterus.